 Hillary Erickson had an amazing idea in 2016, to create an online Prenatal / Childbirth class that both Mom AND Dad could participate in together, at their own pace and in the comfort of their own home.

-With 17 years of experience – and counting – as a Labor & Delivery nurse, Hillary offers something unique to busy couples who want to be prepared but can’t work around a rigid hospital birthing class schedule.
+With 17 years of experience – and counting – as a Labor & Delivery nurse, Hillary offers something unique to busy couples who are committed to learning how to prepare for a baby but can’t work around a rigid hospital birthing class schedule.

 This online prenatal class offers 3 different options to choose from, which you can check out here.